remeda/remeda/docs/src/content/v1-migration/keys.md

 # Typing

-If you weren't using the `strict` variant, The returned type is now stricter and more reflective of the input type.
+If you weren't using the `strict` variant, the returned type is now stricter and more reflective of the input type.
 Instead of `string`, the keys are typed based on the input type (similar to how `keyof T` works), all number keys are cast as `strings`, and `symbol` keys are filtered out.
 For tuple inputs the returned